Kopiointi leikepöydälle epäonnistui. Yritä uudelleen, kun olet muuttanut käyttöoikeuksiasi.

 10. Avoid cursors

 It is always best to avoid cursors, because they can slow you down.
-If you can’t avoid them make use of temp tables to help save time and increase speed.
+If you can’t avoid them make use of temp tables to help save time and speed up SQL queries.

 11. Use only the correct number of columns you need

 When you code all queries with SELECT, you pull off more data than you need.
-Before doing a SELECT, make sure you have the correct number of columns against as many rows as you want.
+So here's how to make the SELECT query faster: before doing a SELECT, make sure you have the correct number of columns against as many rows as you want.
 This will speed up your processes.

 16. Separate large and small transactions